Dementia and Alzheimer’s care tips from the experts at Senior Homecare by Angels

 How does Alzheimer’s develop?

-What care is available for seniors with Alzheimer's?
+What care is available for seniors with Alzheimer's in Canada?

 Alzheimer’s care is dedicated to the treatments and therapies that help patients have the best quality of life possible.
 There is no current cure for Alzheimer’s, but research is ongoing and has given us a wide range of treatment possibilities.
 There are social and behavioral treatments, medication treatments, and lifestyle changes that can all help moderate the symptoms.